jundalisay/sp/content/en/research/averroes/philosophy/part-2.md

 1. Essences cannot be separated from accidents, that is, they cannot be devoid of them

 The essences cannot be separated from the accidents, they mean the bodies which stand by themselves, then the premise is correct.

 But if by essence they mean the particle which cannot be divided, which they call Sole Essence, then there is doubt about it, which is not easy to solve.

 For the existence of an indivisible essence is not well established in itself, and about it there are many opposite and highly contradictory opinions, and it is not in the power of scholastic theology to bring truth out[96] of them.
 That is the business of philosophers who are very few in number.

 2. The accidents are created things

 3. That which cannot be separated from a created thing is itself created, that is, that which cannot be severed from the created thing is itself created.

-The arguments which Asharites use are for the most part exhortative.
-For their famous argument on this is that they say that our first knowledge about a thing is, for instance, that an elephant is bigger than an ant, for it is accepted that the former has more particles in it than the latter.
+The arguments which Asharites use are mostly exhortative.

+Their famous argument is that they say that our first knowledge about a thing is, for instance, that an elephant is bigger than an ant, for it is accepted that the former has more particles in it than the latter.

 If it be so, then it is made up of particles and is not a compact whole in itself.
 So when the body is destroyed it changes into particles, and when composed it is composed of them.

 But this is wrong.

-For they have taken a divisible quantity as a continuous one, and then thought that that which is applicable to the divisible is also applicable to the continuous.
+They have taken a divisible quantity as a continuous one, and then thought that that which is applicable to the divisible is also applicable to the continuous.

-This is true about numbers, that is, we say that a certain number is more than the other, by its containing more particles in it, that is, more units.
+This is true about numbers.
+A certain number is more than the other, by its containing more particles in it, that is, more units.

 But it cannot be true of a continuous quantity,[97] of which we say that it is bigger or greater.

-In this way everything may be enumerated without any reference to its bulk at all.
+In this way, everything may be enumerated without any reference to its bulk at all.

 The science of mathematics becomes the science of number only.

-It is well-known that every bulk can be considered with regard to line, surface and volume.
+Every bulk can be considered with regard to line, surface and volume.

 Moreover, a continuous quantity it is possible to cut in the middle and thus get two parts.

 But this is impossible in the units of number, nay, it is opposed to it.

-Then, again, the body and other particles of a continuous quantity are capable of being divided.
+Then, the body and other particles of a continuous quantity are capable of being divided.

 But everything divisible is either divided into other divisible quantities, or into indivisible ones.
 If it is divided into indivisible ones then we have found particles which cannot be divided.

-And if it is divided into other divisible parts, then again the question arises whether these can be divided into divisible or indivisible parts.
+If it is divided into other divisible parts, then again the question arises whether these can be divided into divisible or indivisible parts.

 So if it can be divided a limitless number of times, there[98] would be limitless particles in a limited thing.

 But it is one of the primary principles of knowledge that particles in a limited thing are limited.

 Among the obscure doubts which can be attributed to the Asharites is the question whether if an atom is brought into being, this is different from creation itself, for it is one of the accidents?

 When the created thing exists the act of creation is non-existent for according to their principles, the accidents cannot be separated from their essences.
 So this has compelled them to regard creation as pertaining to the existent things and not for it.

-Then they may be asked; if creation implies the non-existence of a thing, with what is the act of the agent connected, for, according to them, there is no mean between existence and non-existence.
+I ask them: if creation implies the non-existence of a thing, with what is the act of the agent connected, for, according to them, there is no mean between existence and non-existence.

-If this be so, and, according to them, the action of the agent is connected neither with non-existence, nor with that which is and nevertheless[99] brings about an existence, it must be connected with a middle substance.
+They say: the action of the agent is connected neither with non-existence, nor with that which is and nevertheless[99] brings about an existence, it must be connected with a middle substance.

 This doubt has compelled the Mutazilites to say that there is a substance, even in non-existence, which they call Matter or First Element.

 They should admit that that which is non-existent can be made existent by action.
 Both of these sects must also admit the existence of a void.

 These are questions, which as you see, cannot be solved by dogmatics.
 Thus, it is clear that such a method cannot be made a basis of the knowledge of God, especially for the masses.
 We will shortly describe a clearer method of knowing God.

-Now as to the second premise, according to which it is said that all the accidents are created things:—This is a premise concerning which there are doubts, and its meaning is as hidden as the soul in a body.
-For we have observed many bodies to be created and such is also the case with some accidents.
+The second premise is that all the accidents are created things,

+This is doubtful.
+Its meaning is as hidden as the soul in a body.
+Many bodies are created like some accidents are created.

 So there is no difference in transferring[100] an observed object to the invisible, in both the cases.

 For if it is necessary, with regard to accidents, to apply what applies of the visible things to the invisible, that is, if we should suppose a thing which we have not seen, so created, by the analogy of that which we have observed, then we should also apply it to the essences.
 Thus we can become quite careless of proving the creation of accidents, as distinct from that of essences.

 The creation of the accidents of the heavenly bodies is extremely doubtful to the observer just as there is doubt in their essential creation.
 For the creation of their accidents is never perceived.
 So it is necessary that we should clearly observe them.

 This is the method which surely and certainly leads pious people to the knowledge of God.

 This is the method of the chosen men, and that with which God has particularly blessed the prophet Abraham.
 He says: “And thus did We show unto Abraham the kingdom[101] of heaven and earth, that he might become of those who firmly believe.”[29]
 For the whole doubt concerns the heavenly bodies themselves.
 Many controversialists have stopped here and believed that these are so many gods.

 Time is one of the accidents, the creation of which it is impossible to imagine, for it is necessary that the non-existence of a thing be preceded by time.